-In the United States and Canada, government regulation has had a significant impact upon the transit bus and coach manufacturing industry.
+In North America, government regulation has had a significant impact upon the transit bus and coach manufacturing industry.
 These legislative and regulatory requirements continue to affect the structure of the industry, the location of manufacturing facilities, the sourcing of parts and materials and the source of funding for public transit bus and motor coach purchases.
 Regulation represents a barrier to entry in the industry.
 A description of each of the major areas of regulation follows.